LDMX-Software/ldmx-sw/docs/README.md

 pip install -U Sphinx groundwork-sphinx-theme
 ```

-We need our python code to be packaged together like a more normal python package, the simplest way to do that is to build and install ldmx-sw as normal.
+We need our python code to be packaged together like a more normal python package,
+the simplest way to do that is to build and install ldmx-sw as normal.
+This runs through the cmake-magic that puts all the python modules together into one python package.

-Inside of the `docs` directory (this directory), we can generate the python API documentation by referencing the installed python package.
+Inside of the `docs` directory (this directory), we can generate the python API documentation by
+referencing the installed python package.
 ```
 sphinx-apidoc -f -T -o sphinx.conf <path-to-ldmx-sw-install>/lib/python/LDMX
 ```